mirego/ember-boilerplate/docs/service-worker.en.md

 The browser downloads the service worker then starts the installation process.
 Our setup will follow these steps:

-1. Download the `asset-cache-manifest.json` file
-2. Download all assets listed in the manifest.
-It includes:
+1. Download all the assets matching the extensions defined in the `mirego-service-worker-plugin` config.
+We download these types of file by default:
    - JavaScript files
    - CSS files
-   - Images
+   - SVG files
    - Fonts
-   - The `index.html` file which is aliased as `/assets/index-{app version}.html` to avoid caching issues
+   - `.ico` files
    - Source maps for JavaScript and CSS files

-3. Cache downloaded files
+2. Cache downloaded files
-4. Activate the service worker to intercept following requests
+3. Activate the service worker to intercept following requests

 ![](assets/sw-installing.gif)

 **Note:**

 - If one of these steps fails, the installation is cancelled and the service worker will not be activated.
-- If the app depends on third party static assets like Google Fonts or similar, we can add them to the list of assets to be cached in the `service-worker/index.js` file.
+- If the app depends on third party static assets like Google Fonts or similar, we can add them to the list of assets to be cached in the `lib/mirego-service-worker-plugin/service-worker/index.js` file.
-- The `index.html` file must be cached since when the app is served by the service worker, FastBoot will be completely skipped so we must provide a shell for our app to boot.
+- If page caching is activated, the `index.html` file will also be downloaded and cached.
+All following requests will be served by the service worker, FastBoot will be completely skipped.
+The index file will serve as a shell for our application.

 #### On subsequent visits